 To prevent congestion on the roads and to avoid driving continually around the airport, we invite you to use the FREE CellParc waiting lot.
-You can park there for free for two hours, and a free shuttle service runs every 15 minutes to take you to the terminal.
+You can park there for free for two hours.

 Air Transat playground

 The Air Transat Playground has been set up in the International jetty for children under 7 years old.
 Various games and colouring books will make waiting for their flight more pleasant.

 Aéroports de Montréal is pleased to offer Montréal–Trudeau users free high-speed wireless internet access everywhere in the terminal.
 To log on to the ADM network, YUL Wi-Fi, simply open your browser and agree to the terms and conditions of use when prompted, for up to 60 minutes of free browsing.
 For more time, simply start a new session.